DE-romane/Data-Modeling-with-Postgres/README.md

 On why to use a relational database for this case:

-- The data types are structured (we know before-hand the structure of the jsons we need to analyze, and where and how to extract and transform each field)
+- The data types are structured
 - The amount of data we need to analyze is not big enough to require big data related solutions.
 - This structure will enable the analysts to aggregate the data efficiently
 - Ability to use SQL that is more than enough for this kind of analysis